Skip to content

 Bad

 Because themes and website builders are designed to be “one size fits all,” they come packed with sliders, animations, and layout options you will probably never use.
 Behind the scenes, your website is forced to load thousands of lines of unnecessary code just in case you might need it.
-This leads to a slow website and high loading times, which frustrates your users.
+The result is a slow site with long load times, which frustrates your users.

 Cost